OxfordUniversityGliding/ougc.org/introduction_days/key_information.md

 **2025-2026 INTRO DAY TICKET: £105**

-The cost of your intro day ‘ticket’ includes the cost of a temporary day membership, as well as transport to/from the airfield.
+The cost of your intro day ‘ticket’ includes the cost of a temporary day membership, most of which is the insurance.
 However, it does not include [flying fees](/membership/fees), which you need to pay by card at the end of your intro day.
 This is because people do different amounts of flying, depending on the weather, their enjoyment of the flight, and instructor capacity.

 During an intro day, you will meet up with your intro day guide somewhere within Oxford city centre, and we will bring you to the airfield in a car/taxi.